unep-grid/mapx/readme.md

 ## MapX : change log
+- 1.5.11
+   - Solved #274
+   - Added a function to unregister service worker
 - 1.5.10
    - New radial progress svg constructor
    - Direct local storage for views object, in addition to browser cache and service worker cache.
 Faster.
    - Bug fixes : label too long in map data properties query popup.
 Display the full thing on hover.
    - Code cleaning
 - 1.5.9
-   - Improvement of road style : added more than 30 layers extracted and modified from style "lè Shine" (https://frama.link/leshine),
+   - Improvement of road style : added more than 30 layers extracted and modified from style "Lè Shine" (https://frama.link/leshine),
    - Integrated simplified colors setting for roads, road border and building in style editor.
 - 1.5.8
    - Solved #272 : the built date was wrong in the encrypted mail validation.